-In order to confirm your chosen holiday you are required to pay the appropriate deposit or make full payment (if your booking is received within 8 weeks of departure for most holidays, or within between 70 and 120 days of departure for cruise or private train bookings) at the time of booking.
+In order to confirm your chosen holiday you are required to pay the appropriate deposit or make full payment (if your booking is received within 8 weeks of departure for most holidays, or within between 70 and 120 days of departure or longer+ for cruise, villa or private train bookings) at the time of booking.
 Please note: deposits are not refundable except where expressly stated in these booking conditions.
-In order to secure particular flight fares or cruise bookings, we may require a higher deposit than normal (to include the full cost of the flight element or a villa, private train or cruise deposit) to be paid at the time of booking.
+In order to secure particular flight fares, villa, private train or cruise bookings, we may require a higher deposit than normal (to include the full cost of the flight element or a villa, private train or cruise deposit) to be paid at the time of booking.
 We will advise you of this before you confirm your booking.
 If you wish to purchase the insurance policy offered by the Travel Trust Association, all applicable premiums must also be paid at the time of booking (you must be insured – see clause 3).
 Please note: if you are based outside the UK and pay by international credit or debit card, then charges may apply.
-The balance of the holiday price must be received by us not less than 8 weeks prior to departure – or 70 days prior to departure for private train bookings and between 91 and 120 days prior to departure for cruise bookings+.
+The balance of the holiday price must be received by us not less than 8 weeks prior to departure – or 70 days prior to departure for private train bookings and between 91 and 120 days or longer prior to departure for villa and cruise bookings+.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges set out in clause 7 below depending on the date we reasonably treat your booking as cancelled.

-+ Some cruise operators may have different payment terms and if so these will be reflected on your booking confirmation.
++ Some villa and cruise operators may have different payment terms and if so these will be reflected on your booking confirmation.